mwolson/emacs-shared/doc/install.md

 The Windows installer doesn't include manpages.
 If you want them (and they're readable with this Emacs configuration by doing <kbd>M-x man</kbd>) then follow these steps:

+- Clone the https://github.com/gitster/git-manpages repo somewhere
-- Find and download the manpages for your version of git from [the Git download list](https://code.google.com/p/git-core/downloads/list)
+- (Optional) Run `git log` and find the commit that most closely matches your version of git; then switch to it with `git checkout`
-- Extract them to "C:\Program Files (x86)\Git\share\man", which will probably be a new folder.
-That folder should contain directories like "man7" after extraction if you did it right.
+- Move that "git-manpages" folder to "C:\Program Files\Git\", and rename it to "man", so the full path looks like "C:\Program Files\Git\man".
+That folder should contain directories like "man7" if you did it right.

 ## (macOS only) Install docker manpages